Friendly and upbeat, the baby name Owen tops plenty of parents’ favorites lists.

 This suggests that the name stayed in steady use through the centuries, a name that never fell entirely out of favor.

-The name appears in the US Top 1000 every year, stretching back to 1880, the very first year for which data is recorded.
+The baby name Owen appears in the US Top 1000 every year, stretching back to 1880, the very first year for which data is recorded.